Ukrainian Halloween or Veles night

 In every case, regardless of how different religions treat this holiday, there is nothing wrong with remembering the ancestors and honoring them on the night when they come from the other world.

 Now you know how different is the attitude to the holiday of different people: some play pranks and have fun while the others revise their dead ancestors and divine.
-How do you like to celebrate this holiday? :) I would be glad to know your ideas in comments on the article!
-Also if you already a member of our site - you can chat with girls and ask them.
+How do you like to celebrate this holiday? :) We would be glad to know your ideas in the comments on the article!
+Also if you are already a member of our site - you can chat with girls and ask them.